 A. There was once a black box warning about depression, agitation, hostility and suicidal thoughts associated with varenicline (Chantix).
 The FDA removed this box several years ago.

 The maker of Chantix has recently recalled a dozen lots of this stop-smoking drug because they contained unacceptable levels of a probable carcinogen.
 Nitrosamines have turned up in a wide range of medications over the last few years.
 Chantix is just the latest example.
 This recall, like so many others, may be contributing to drug shortages in the US.

 How Can You Quit Smoking?

 We do encourage everyone not to smoke.
 Those who do should get help stopping.
-But varenicline might not be the best approach.
-People who like an occasional drink, for example, might be disappointed that they should avoid alcohol while on Chantix.
+But varenicline might not be the best approach for everyone.
+Those with a tendency to depression might have the same terrible experience as the writer above.
+In addition, people who like an occasional drink might be disappointed that they should avoid alcohol while on Chantix.

 Every smoker needs to find his or her own way to quit.
 Chantix will help some, but people should take it only with full knowledge of its side effects.

 To learn more about other approaches to smoking cessation, people may want to consult a classic self-help book that is still in print: The No-Nag, No-Guilt, Do-It-Your-Own-Way Guide to Quitting Smoking by the late Tom Ferguson, MD.
 Despite its age, its advice is still excellent.